 Fortunately for heel pain sufferers, the human body has an amazing ability to heal itself.
 In order for this to happen with plantar fasciitis, the amount of damage that is caused by loading throughout the day must be reduced so that the body can heal itself.
 Plantar fasciitis persists as long as the amount of damage incurred during the day exceeds the ability of the body to heal itself.

-If you think you might have plantar fasciitis, call your doctor.
-The earlier a doctor diagnoses and treats your problem, the sooner you will have relief from pain.
+If you think you might have plantar fasciitis, call us today!.
+The earlier you get a diagnosis, the sooner you will have relief from pain.
 If nonsurgical treatments for plantar fasciitis do not relieve your heel pain, you may need to try other treatments.
 These may include corticosteroid shots, custom shoe inserts, or a walking cast if you have not already tried one.
 Formal physical therapy instruction can help to ensure proper stretching of the Achilles tendon and plantar fascia ligament.
 Doctors usually consider surgery only for severe, persistent cases.